 "Most of our day-to-day food comes from a small number of domesticated vertebrates and grasses," writes Phylum Feast enthusiast Frederick Schueler, "but by seeking out and identifying the diverse biotic sources of our diet in this meal, we remember our origin as omnivores, and our relatedness to other lineages."

-• Go to church: Evolution Weekend is organized by the Clergy Letter Project in hopes of mending an old rift between Darwin and some religious groups.
+Go to church: Evolution Weekend is organized by the Clergy Letter Project in hopes of mending an old rift between Darwin and some religious groups.
 The goal is to foster open discussion about evolution in places of worship, an attempt to "show that religion and science are not adversaries."
 That doesn't mean capitulating on the scientific validity of evolution, though.
-It just means spending one weekend focusing on common ground rather than rehashing the same old debates from the Scopes monkey trial (even though those debates are still raging in many places — including New Hampshire and Indiana, both of which recently floated "anti-evolution" bills in their state legislatures).
+It just means spending one weekend focusing on common ground rather than rehashing the same old debates from the Scopes monkey trial.

 As the CLP explains on its website: